Westhoughton, Leigh, Bolton, Horwich, Lostock, Chorley, Blackrod, Wigan.

 From booster sessions to improve literacy skills, reading and spelling through to the new 9-1 GCSE English and English Literature, tuition can help students to gain confidence, learn new skills and understand exam techniques.
 Academic challenges can be provided for those who do not find this in school, wish to make the transition to private education or to settle into the first year of secondary school when the all important tests take place to set pupils according to ability.

-As a fully qualified English teacher I have the specialism and knowledge to provide high-quality English tuition, whilst at the same time the enthusiasm and energy to make sessions enjoyable and rewarding.
+As a fully qualified English teacher Victoria has the specialism and knowledge to provide high-quality English tuition, whilst at the same time the enthusiasm and energy to make sessions enjoyable and rewarding.

 Acquiring literacy and reading skills is vital in the early years of your child's school life.
 Many children can find this challenging and frustrating, needing more individualised and higher focus lessons that aren't available in the demands of mainstream.
 Sessions will concentrate on one or more of the following areas to build skills and confidence: phonics (for reading and spelling), spelling, punctuation, grammar and vocabulary.